 Toxic Free Kids Act

-On June 28th, 2019, the Minnesota Department of Health (MDH) completed a report detailing the third review and revision process for the Minnesota Chemicals of High Concern list.
-This report also describes the Toxic Free Kids program updates and Chemicals in Products Interagency Team activities.
+On July 11, 2022, the Minnesota Department of Health (MDH) completed a report detailing the fourth review and revision process for the Minnesota Chemicals of High Concern list.
+This report also described Toxic Free Kids program updates since 2019 including updates on collaborative work with the Chemicals in Products Interagency Team and with the United States Environmental Protection Agency’s Office of Research and Development.

 In December 2010, MPCA and MDH submitted a report to legislative committees concerning ways to reduce and phase out the use of Priority Chemicals in children’s products and promote the use of safer alternatives.
 The report also discusses possible ways to fund efforts to phase out or substitute chemicals, and ways to promote and provide incentives for products that are designed using concepts of “green chemistry” and “life-cycle analysis.”
 Stakeholder comments received by December 13, 2010 were appended to the report sent to the Legislature.
 The report and the stakeholder comments can be accessed from the MPCA website through the links below: